UK To Launch Digital ID Scheme To Curb Illegal Migration

 The Conservative-led government in 2011 repealed legislation by Tony Blair’s government that created voluntary national identity cards and a resident registry database.

+At the moment, UK citizens generally use driving licences, passports or utility bills as a means of identification, depending on the situation.

-Kemi Badenoch, leader of the opposition Conservatives, wrote on X that her party “will oppose any push by this organisation or the government to impose mandatory ID cards on law-abiding citizens.”
+Kemi Badenoch, leader of the opposition Conservatives, wrote on X that her party “will oppose any push by… the government to impose mandatory ID cards on law abiding citizens.

 “We will not support any system that is mandatory for British people or excludes those of us who choose not to use it from any of the rights of our citizenship,” she added.

+The left-wing Liberal Democrats also said they “cannot support a mandatory digital digital ID where people are forced to turn over their private data just to go about their daily lives”.

+And Nigel Farage, leader of the hard-right Reform UK party that polls predict will form the next government, said: “I do not see a single benefit to the government having digital ID other than them controlling what we do, what we spend and where we go.”

-A petition demanding that ID cards not be introduced had collected 575,000 signatures early Friday, but recent polling suggests majority support for the move.
+A petition demanding that ID cards not be introduced had collected more than 825,000 signatures early Friday, but recent polling suggests majority support for the move among the public.

-At the moment, UK citizens use driving licences, passports, and utility bills as means of identification, depending on the situation.

-The government says it “will listen to a range of views on how the service will be delivered” as part of a public consultation to be launched later this year.
+The government says it “will listen to a range of views on how the service will be delivered” during a public consultation to be launched later this year.

-It also promised that the scheme will be available for those who aren’t able to use a smartphone.
+It also promised that the scheme would be available for those who are not able to use a smartphone.

-“The public consultation will engage with groups who aren’t as experienced with the digital world, like the homeless and older people, learning from other countries that have done this well,” said the government statement.
+“The public consultation will engage with groups who aren’t as experienced with the digital world, like the homeless and older people, learning from other countries that have done this well,” the government statement said.